cxmeel/sift/docs/Installation.md

 ### Wally

 Wally is a CLI package manager (much like NPM, Yarn or Cargo) for Roblox by @UpliftGames.
-Find out more more at [here][upliftgames/wally].
+Find out more at [here][upliftgames/wally].

 ```toml
 # wally.toml